stennety/mywebsite/_posts/2022-10-03-elitricity.md

 Its a simple dashboard which displays the Carbon Intensity API by National Grid.
 Since Lit updated to 2.0, I have revisited the project and refactored the previous Lit-HTML template approach with Lit components instead.
 I like how Lit is close to writing native web components, the template is effectively JS template literals.

-_I have experimented in a CodePen [X-tricity](https://codepen.io/collection/nxmmwb) collection of forks built with different frameworks: Preact, Preact and Vue, so far._

 See the [current grid sources](/elitricity/).

+_I have other experiments in an [X-tricity](https://codepen.io/collection/nxmmwb) CodePen collection of forks built with different frameworks: Preact, Preact and Vue, so far._